 Cypress Meadows Post-Acute is in Paradise, California.
 We gave it an overall grade of C, which is a middle of the pack score.
 This nursing home seems to have some things working in its favor.
-One of the highlights of this nursing home's profile is its strong nursing grade, which we will address in the next section.
+One of the highlights of this nursing home's profile is its strong short-term care grade, which we will address in the next section.

 Get our free e-book to learn all about your senior care options.